hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/semantic-html/job-tips-page/README.md

 ```<blockquote cite="https://www.freecodecamp.org/news/is-college-worth-it/">The first thing you should consider about education is this is an economic decision.</blockquote>```

 Now, add a `cite` attribute to the block quotation element with the URL `https://www.freecodecamp.org/news/learn-to-code-book/`.

+## Step 9

+Below the block quotation element, add a paragraph element with the text `—Quincy Larson, How to Learn to Code and Get a Developer Job [Full Book]`.